Dirlewanger Brigade: 1943

-On 26 January 1943, A proposal by Dirlewanger for the battalion's special collar insignia was approved by Himmler.
+On 26 January 1943, a proposal by Dirlewanger for the battalion's special collar insignia was approved by Himmler.
 This insignia silver-grey machine-embroidered crossed rifles above a horizontal stick grenade on black wool.
 The criteria for receiving this insignia were limited to those who had completed their rehabilitation sentence.
 Members such as Herbert Meyer were issued the insignia after being found rehabilitated.
 Officers in the battalion were not required to wear the insignia, as it was exclusive to enlisted men.

-In March 1943, together with the Schutzmannschaft Battalion 118, carried out operations against partisans and civilians in the Smalyavichy and Lahoysk districts.
-On 22 March 1943, after receiving an alarm signal from the 1st Company of Schutzmannschaft Battalion 118, the Battalion's 1st Company was sent to reinforced the recently ambushed Platoons of the Battalion 118.
-Together, they made an offensive operation against the partisan that had ambushed the 1st Company's convoy.
+In March 1943, together with the Schutzmannschaft Battalion 118, the battalion carried out operations against partisans and civilians in the Smalyavichy and Lahoysk districts.
+On 22 March 1943, after receiving an alarm signal from the 1st Company of Schutzmannschaft Battalion 118, the Battalion's 1st Company was sent to reinforce the recently ambushed Platoons of Battalion 118.
+Together, they made an offensive operation against the partisans that had ambushed the 1st Company's convoy.
 They entered and attacked Khatyn.
-The partisan who had taken shelter in the village turned the whole place into a defensive position.
+The partisans who had taken shelter in the village turned it into a defensive position.
 Due to strong resistance by the partisans, Dirlewanger's men used their mortars and heavy guns to suppress further resistance.
 As a result, 34 partisans were killed and the whole population of Khatyn was herded into a shed where they were burnt alive by the Schutzmannschaft Battalion 118's men with the assistance of Dirlewanger's troops.
-On 30 April 1943, the 1st battery from SS-Polizei Artillerie Abteilung "Weissruthenien" led by Oberleutnant der Schutzpolizei Josef Steinhauer, consisted of 58 men was attached to the SS-Sonderbataillon Dirlewanger.
+On 30 April 1943, the 1st battery from SS-Polizei Artillerie Abteilung "Weissruthenien" led by Oberleutnant der Schutzpolizei Josef Steinhauer, consisting of 58 men, was attached to the SS-Sonderbataillon Dirlewanger.

 Motorcycle reconnaissance platoon in full combat gear.

 Members of the motorcycle reconnaissance platoon from SS-Sonderbataillon Dirlewanger.

 Operation Cottbus began on 20 May 1943 as part of the German effort to suppress partisan activity in the Vitebsk region.
 The operation involved Police, SS, and collaborationist units operating under the command of the Höherer SS- und Polizeiführer (HSSPF) Russland-Mitte und Weißruthenien.
 Among the participating forces was SS-Sonderbataillon Dirlewanger.
-On 28 May 1943, Dirlewanger and his unit took part in the operation and advanced toward a heavily fortified position at Hill 119.1, located 5 km west of Paliksee.
+On 28 May 1943, Dirlewanger and his unit took part in the operation and advanced toward a heavily fortified position at Hill 119.1, located five kilometers west of Paliksee.